SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination

-\paragraph{Directory contention mitigation.} Filesystems are known to be vulnerable to directory contention for its hierarchical namespace, and some DFSs explore to mitigate it.
+\paragraph{Directory contention mitigation.} Prior DFSs explored how to mitigate directory contention.
 LocoFS~\cite{Li2017LocoFS} relaxes POSIX semantics to avoid updating directory metadata for double-inode operations.
-DeltaFS~\cite{DeltaFS} does not provide globally shared namespace but ask clients to explicitly manage synchronization scope, reducing contention domain.
-CFS~\cite{CFS} requires cross-server coordination for double-inode operations while using ordered updates and database primitive to prune critical section scope for directory updates.
-SingularFS~\cite{SingularFS} stores metadata on persistent memory on a single server, and update directories with atomic instruction to reduce contention. {\sys} provides classical POSIX-compliant global namespace and not relying on persistent memory. {\sys}'s change-log recast parallelly merges directory updates, eliminating the single-point serialization for directory updates, and can be combined with previous techniques to scale performance in different dimensions.
+DeltaFS~\cite{DeltaFS} does not provide a globally shared namespace but asks clients to explicitly manage synchronization scope, reducing the contention domain.
+CFS~\cite{CFS} requires cross-server coordination for double-inode operations while using ordered updates and database primitives to prune the critical section of directory updates.
+SingularFS~\cite{SingularFS} stores metadata on non-volatile main memory (NVMM) on a single server and updates directories with atomic instructions to reduce contention. {\sys} provides a POSIX-compliant global namespace and does not rely on NVMM. {\sys}'s change-log compaction merges concurrent directory updates, eliminating the single-point serialization for directory updates, and can be combined with previous techniques.

-\paragraph{Distributed filesystems on novel harware.} A series of DFSs adopt novel hardware to boost performance.
-Octopus~\cite{203213}, Orion~\cite{227790}, Assise~\cite{258860}, and SingularFS~\cite{SingularFS} adopt persistent memory and RDMA to speed up, and LineFS~\cite{10.1145/3477132.3483565} adopts SmartNIC for offloading.
-Our work is orthogonal to them as we focus on partitioning strategy for scaling out.

 \paragraph{In-network acceleration.}